SAP-samples/codejam-cap-llm/exercises/02-deploy-llm-ailaunchpad/README.md

 ![Create deployment 1/5](assets/2024-07-16_16-43-57.png)

-👉 For the duration select Standard.
-You can also select Custom to have the deployment available for a limited time.
+👉 For the duration select **Standard**.
+You can also select **Custom** to have the deployment available for a limited time.
 Click Review.

 ![Create deployment 2/5](assets/2024-07-16_16-44-17.png)